Arvtesh/UnityFx.Async/README.md

 ```csharp
 var op = new AsyncCompletionSource<string>();
 ```
 The type of the operation should reflect its result type.
-In this case we have created a special kind of operation - a completion source that incapsulated both producer and consumer interfaces (consumer side is represented via `IAsyncOperation` / `IAsyncOperation<TResult>` interfaces and producer side is `IAsyncCompletionSource` / `IAsyncCompletionSource<TResult>`, `AsyncCompletionSource` implements both of the interfaces).
+In this case we create a special kind of operation - a completion source, that incapsulates both producer and consumer interfaces (consumer side is represented via `IAsyncOperation` / `IAsyncOperation<TResult>` interfaces and producer side is `IAsyncCompletionSource` / `IAsyncCompletionSource<TResult>`, `AsyncCompletionSource` implements both of the interfaces).

-While operation is running its progress can be set as:
+While operation is running its progress can be set like this:
 ```csharp
 op.SetProgress(progressValue);
 ```